|West Highland Way Challenge Race|

 1. TO GET AS MANY OF THE COMPETITORS TO THE FINISH.

-To complete the 95 miles of the WHW in 35 hours requires only an average speed of 2.7 mph and the Check Point cut- off times are calculated on this speed.
+To complete the 95 miles of the WHW in 35 hours requires only an average speed of 2.7 mph and the Check Point and the WHW Challenge Race cut- off times are calculated on this average speed.

 Novices to ultra distance running may think this is the aim of all trail races.
 Sadly many endurance races deliberately apply unjust 'cut off' times in the early stages of their race to deliberately 'dump' slower runners out of the race, even though the competitor would have completed the race route in the allotted finish time.
 Even more deplorable is that this insidious practice is supported and encouraged by Scotland's governing sports body, 'Scottish Athletics' who certify these races.
-These Race's and Scottish Athletics take the competitors money and then after much training, expenditure and preparation time, the competitor is then dumped out of the race.
-Such a rip-off brings ultra trail running and sport into disrepute.
+These Race's and Scottish Athletics take the competitors money and then after much training, expenditure and preparation time, by the competitor the competitors are then 'dumped' out of the race.
+Such a rip-off's in making unjustifiabe cut-off times brings ultra trail running and sport into disrepute.

 An example of this is: In the WHW Challenge Race the cut off time to Rowardennan, is 10 hours, while other races over the same route and with the same overall similar race duration time, allow only 7 hours, this being 3 hours less than that applied by the WHW Challenge Race which is based on average speed for the course.